pulp-platform/culsans/tests/README.md

 Within a specific unit-level test:

-- `make all`: runs the test
+- `make all`: runs the test; setting VERILATE=1 makes use of Verilator, setting GUI=1 runs the test in GUI mode
 - `make rtl`: compiles the RTL code; setting GUI=1 runs the test in GUI mode

 Within a specific integration or performance testcase:

 - `make sw`: compiles the C-code for the specific testcase
 - `make dis`: generates the disassembled file
-- `make all`: runs the testcase; setting GUI=1 runs the test in GUI mode
+- `make all`: runs the testcase; setting VERILATE=1 makes use of Verilator, setting GUI=1 runs the test in GUI mode

 Within a specific FPGA-based testcase: